hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_condor_jobs_group_defaults_applied.rst

 * **js_idle** (Integer):

       Is set to 1 if the **job_status** field is 1, indicating that the job is 'idle'.
+Otherwise, the field is set to 0.

 * **js_running** (Integer):

       Is set to 1 if the **job_status** field is 2, indicating that the job is 'running'.
+Otherwise, the field is set to 0.

 * **js_completed** (Integer):

       Is set to 1 if the **job_status** field is 4, indicating that the job is 'completed'.
+Otherwise, the field is set to 0.

 * **js_held** (Integer):

       Is set to 1 if the **job_status** field is 5, indicating that the job is 'held'.
+Otherwise, the field is set to 0.

 * **js_other** (Integer):

       Is set to 1 if the **job_status** field is either 0, 3,
       or 6.
+Otherwise, the field is set to 0.